Kelowna’s Wineries: A Complete Guide to the Traditional & Unique Wine Experiences

 9. Spearhead Winery

 The White Pinot Noir (2017) is delicious and a prize to bring home as it is difficult to make white wine from a red pinot noir grape.
-Additionally, give their Pinot Gris a try for tropical notes and dive into their well represented Pinot Noir collection.
+Additionally, give their Pinot Gris a try for tropical notes and dive into their well-represented Pinot Noir collection.

 Spearhead Winery↗